 - The first player to fill their game board is the winner!

 Tip: Laminate the cards and the boards for more longevity.
 You can use a dry erase marker (which kids LOVE) to mark the game board this way as well.
 Buying a small laminator for my house was hands-down now of the best purchases I ever made, here is the one I have (affiliate link).

-Fall Memory Game
+Printable Fall Matching Game